tdsnxtramontin-gabriel/github-advanced-security/ghas-administration.md

 <br>

 A security advisory should include the following:
-- Product, Versions affected and Severity
+- Product, Versions affected and Severity.
-- Types of security weaknesses addressed by the project owners' actions
+- Types of security weaknesses addressed by the project owners' actions.
-- Impact, status of patched and workarounds
+- Impact, status of patched and workarounds.

 ## Repository Rulesets
-Repository rulesets are named lists of rules that control how collaborators interact with specific branches and tags in a repository
+Repository rulesets are named lists of rules that control how collaborators interact with specific branches and tags in a repository:
-- Govern actions such as pushing commits, deleting tags, or renaming tags, providing fine-grained control
+- Govern actions such as pushing commits, deleting tags, or renaming tags, providing fine-grained control.
-- Support up to 75 rulesets per repository
+- Support up to 75 rulesets per repository.

 ### Comparing Rulesets, Branch Protection and Protected Tags
 - **Integration:** Work alongside branch and tag protection rules without overriding existing protections.